Kildare Cathedral

 Kildare Cathedral, or St Brigid's Cathedral in Kildare, is one of two Church of Ireland cathedrals in the United Dioceses of Meath and Kildare.
 It is in the ecclesiastical province of Dublin.
-Originally a Catholic cathedral, it was built in the 13th century on the site of an important Celtic Christian abbey, which is said to have been founded by Saint Brigid in the 5th century.
-The site was taken over by the Protestant Church of Ireland following the Reformation.
+Originally, as part of the wider Western Church, all in communion with the See of Rome, it was built in the 13th century on the site of an important Celtic Christian abbey, which is said to have been founded by Saint Brigid in the 5th century.
+The site has been in the care of the Church of Ireland since its separation from Rome at the time of the Reformation and after falling into decay was restored in the 19th century.
 There is an Irish round tower in the cathedral grounds.

 History

 Early history

 It is said that in the year 480 (35 years after Saint Patrick settled in Armagh) Saint Brigid arrived in Kildare with her nuns.
 Her original abbey church may have been a simple wooden building.
 Soon after her death in 523 A.D., a costly shrine was erected in her honour in a new and larger building.
 For many centuries Kildare maintained a unique Irish experiment; the Abbess ruled over a double community of women and men, and the Bishop was subordinate in jurisdiction to the abbess.

 Between the years 835 and 998 the cathedral was devastated approximately 16 times, so that when the Norman, Ralph of Bristol, became bishop in 1223 it was virtually in ruins.
 Between then and 1230 it was largely rebuilt, likely in the years following 1223, and probably by Ralph of Bristol who was made Bishop of the see in 1222 and died in 1232.

 Still semi-ruinous by 1500, it was derelict by 1649.
 In 1686 it was partially rebuilt.